kathehann/baked-goods-classifier/README.md

 - Added a new column `is_baked_good` (based on tag keywords)

 Univariate Analysis:

+#### Sugar Content
+- There is a trong right skew indicating that high-sugar recipes are rare, with most recipes having sugar content less than 50g
+- There are a few outliers with extremely high-sugar levels, explaining the long tail

 <iframe src="assets/sugar_distribution.html" width="600" height="400" style="border:none;"></iframe>

+#### Calorie Content
+- Most recipes fall between 200 and 600 calories, suggesting that the majority of recipes in this dataset are moderate-calorie dishes.

 <iframe src="assets/calories_distribution.html" width="600" height="400" style="border:none;"></iframe>